Mariamsadekk/Assignment1-version3/README.md

 **Deliverables**

--A header file for each of the above classes.
+- A header file for each of the above classes.

--A single source file (.cpp) containing the main() function implementation.
+- A single source file (.cpp) containing the main() function implementation.

--A text file including your name in the format:
+- A text file including your name in the format:

  **TutorialNumber_StudentID_StudentName**
  e.g. T02_16002222_Ahmed Mohamed